-Drama engages students in an active relationship with theatre and encourages autonomous learning and exploration.
-It encourages the growth of creative, reflective and communication skills through practical work.
-Emphasis is placed on the artistic process and the student's understanding of this process as an essential component to their artistic development through continuous investigation, planning, goal setting, rehearsing, performing, reflection and evaluation.
+Drama engages students in an active relationship with theater and encourages autonomous learning and exploration.
+It promotes the growth of creative, reflective, and communication skills through practical work.
+There is an emphasis on the artistic process and the student's understanding of it as an essential component of their creative development through continuous investigation, planning, goal setting, rehearsing, performing, reflection and evaluation.

-Music gives students access to musical experiences that allow for the development of thinking skills, intuitive skills, practical abilities, communication and the ability to relate to others.
-Engagement with existing and emerging music from the local community and from around the world allows students to understand the significance of music to the cultures of the world and, by engaging in practical work, to develop understanding of how the act of making music is a significant and universal aspect of human expression.
+Music gives students access to musical experiences that allow for the development of thinking skills, intuitive skills, practical abilities, communication, and the ability to relate to others.
+Engagement with existing and emerging music from the local community and from around the world allows students to understand the significance of music to the cultures of the world and, by engaging in practical work, to develop an understanding of how the act of making music is a significant and universal aspect of human expression.

-Visual art allows students to experience in a wide range of visual art activities, both traditional and contemporary.
-While traditional practices such as painting, sculpture, ceramics and architecture have historically provided cultural records, contemporary practice and access to technology now give the tools of visual art a very broad palette.
-Digital technology, time-based art, installation and performance add to traditional practice and bring an extra dimension and meaning to the students' experience in the visual art.
+Visual art allows students to experience a wide range of visual art activities, both traditional and contemporary.
+While traditional practices such as painting, sculpture, ceramics, and architecture have historically provided cultural records, modern approaches and access to technology now give the tools of visual art an extensive palette.
+Digital technology, time-based art, installation, and performance add to traditional practice and bring an extra dimension and meaning to the student's experience in visual art.

-One of the aims of The Arts is to enable students to develop skills specific to the discipline and then be able to create and present art.
-Students will engage in a process of creative exploration and self-discovery to make purposeful connections between investigation and practice.
-By understanding the relationship between art and its contexts, students are able to respond to and reflect on art and ultimately deepen their understanding of art.
+The arts enable students to develop skills specifically related to the discipline of creating and presenting art.
+Students will engage in creative exploration and self-discovery making purposeful connections between investigation and practice.
+By understanding the relationship between art and its contexts, students can respond to and reflect on art and ultimately deepen their understanding of the subject.